CHAPTER 137. UNIVERSITY OF MINNESOTA

 gender, race, and geographic location of residence.

 Subd.
 4. Recommendations.

-more than four candidates.
-By January 15 of each odd-numbered year, the advisory council shall
+not more than four candidates.
+By January 15 of each odd-numbered year, the advisory council

-(b) The advisory council must submit a report to the governor on the needs criterion
+(b) The advisory council must submit a report to the joint committee on the needs criterion

 identified under subdivision 3, paragraph (c), at the same time it submits its recommendations.